 In the Data Editor, open the table you want to edit.

-The + icon will append the column to the end of the table.
+The plus (+) icon will add the column to the end of the table.
 To place the new column in a specific order, click on the dropdown button in the column header next to where you want to place it and then Add column right.